Coding Style

 • Follow BSD C programming conventions

-• Programs in Shell, Go, or Python can follow Google code conventions
+• Programs in shell can follow Google code conventionsopen in new window

 Code design and review

-We share the same thoughts and rules as Google Open Source Code Reviewopen in new window
+We share the same thought and rules as Google Open Source Code Reviewopen in new window.

-Before submitting for code review, please do unit test and pass all tests under src/test, such as regress and isolation.
+Before submitting code review, please run unit test and pass all tests under src/test, such as regress and isolation.
 Unit tests or function tests should be submitted with code modification.

 • The code is well-designed.